-This approach worked, as each statement in TuneQuery.sql was parsed against the AdventureWorks database because it was specified on the command line (-D AventureWorks).
-TuneQuery.sql was valid in the AdventureWorks database and tuning proceeded without any issues.
+This approach worked, as each statement in TuneQuery.sql was parsed against the AdventureWorks2008R2 database because it was specified on the command line (-D AventureWorks2008R2).
+TuneQuery.sql was valid in the AdventureWorks2008R2 database and tuning proceeded without any issues.

-In SQL Server 2005, the behavior has changed.
-The Database Engine Tuning Advisor command line syntax is:
+Using the Database Engine Tuning Advisor, command line syntax is:

 Why did this happen?
 If User1 executes the TuneQuery.sql using sqlcmd or SQL Server Management Studio without specifying a target database, TuneQuery.sql would be executed against MyDB and fail.
 Database Engine Tuning Advisor mimics this same behavior.

-USE AdventureWorks; GO SELECT FirstName, LastName FROM Person.Contact WHERE LastName = 'Abercrombie'; GO
+USE AdventureWorks2008R2; GO SELECT FirstName, LastName FROM Person.Person WHERE LastName = 'Abercrombie'; GO

 Because Database Engine Tuning Advisor tries to find the respective database against which each statement is run (to mimic the execution environment), the following information is crucial to understanding how Database Engine Tuning Advisor deals with different types of input.